wp-plugins/wordpoints/src/readme.txt

 == Installation ==

+Before installing on multisite, it is recommended that you [read this](http://wordpoints.org/user-guide/multisite/).

 1. Download and unzip the plugin file
 1. Upload the resulting `/wordpoints/` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress